codeguy/php-the-right-way/_includes/dependency-management.md

     curl -s http://getcomposer.org/installer | php

 This will download `composer.phar` (a PHP binary archive).
-You can run this with `php` to manage your project dependencies.
+You can run this with `php` to manage your project dependencies. <strong>Please Note:</strong> If you pipe downloaded code directly into an interpreter, please read the code online first to confirm it is safe.

 ### How to Define and Install Dependencies